-- Periodic PPI data analysis, along with a short informative article, are published in the quarterly BLS Beyond the Numbers.
+- Periodic PPI data analysis, along with short informative articles, are published in the BLS publication titled Beyond the Numbers.

 - Electronic access to current and discontinued historical PPI data is available through the BLS LABSTAT databases in html, text, and Excel format.